Fall 2021 Policies

 The final phase in a student's Ph.D. program is the dissertation.
 During this phase, the student forms the Dissertation Committee in consultation with his or her advisor, identifies a significant unsolved research problem, carries out the research required to solve the problem, and then writes and defends a dissertation.

 Formation of the Dissertation Committee: The university has strict requirements for the Dissertation Committee.
 Besides the three department members and one University of Oregon outside member, the department encourages an "external member" who shall be a leading researcher in the candidate's field, not at the University of Oregon.
 The proposed committee should be approved by GEC.
-When informed of the committee, the Graduate Coordinator will submit the information online to the Graduate School for final approval.
-It must be submitted to The Graduate School at least one (1) month after the Oral Comprehensive exam and in no case less than six (6) months before the dissertation defense.
+When informed of the committee, the Graduate Prrogram Coordinator will submit the information online to the Division of Graduate Studies for final approval.
+It must be submitted to The Division of Graduate Studies at least one (1) month after the Area exam and in no case less than six (6) months before the dissertation defense.

 The Dissertation Proposal: When the student feels he or she is ready to start dissertation research, they submit a written dissertation proposal to their committee for approval.
 The dissertation proposal presents the research problems to be tackled, related research, research methodology, anticipated results, and work plan.
-The committee may request an oral presentation similar to the Oral Comprehensive Exam to allow the student to explain and answer questions about the proposed research.
-The APPROVAL FOR THE DISSERTATION PROPOSAL FORM should be signed by the members of the dissertation committee and the head of GEC and returned to the Graduate Coordinator.
-This form should be filed within six months of the completion of the Oral Comprehensive Exam.
+The committee may request an oral presentation similar to the Area Exam to allow the student to explain and answer questions about the proposed research.
+The APPROVAL FOR THE DISSERTATION PROPOSAL FORM should be signed by the members of the dissertation committee and the head of GEC and returned to the Graduate Program Coordinator.
+This form should be filed within six months of the completion of the Area Exam.
 When the written dissertation is finished and approved by the committee, the student will schedule a public defense.
-THE CONFIRMATION OF AGREEMENT TO ATTEND FORM is done online in GradWeb by the Ph.D. student, and the APPLICATION FOR FINAL ORAL DEFENSE is initiated by the Graduate Coordinator, also in GradWeb.
+THE CONFIRMATION OF AGREEMENT TO ATTEND FORM is done online in GradWeb by the Ph.D. student, and the APPLICATION FOR FINAL ORAL DEFENSE is initiated by the Graduate Program Coordinator, also in GradWeb.
 Once in the Oral Defense Module, the student is informed of the guidelines and deadlines for abstract submission and oral defense.
-In addition to the abstract copies that go to the Graduate School, the Graduate Coordinator should be copied.
-Once THE CONFIRMATION OF AGREEMENT TO ATTEND FORM is completed (online), the Graduate School will send a CERTIFICATE OF COMPLETION to the Chair of the committee.
+In addition to the abstract copies that go to the Division of Graduate Studies, the Graduate Program Coordinator should be copied.
+Once THE CONFIRMATION OF AGREEMENT TO ATTEND FORM is completed (online), the Division of Graduate Studies will send a CERTIFICATE OF COMPLETION to the Chair of the committee.

 After the actual defense, the committee may accept the dissertation as defended, request minor changes, or require the student to make major changes and schedule another defense.
 The Chair of the committee should give the signed CERTIFICATE OF COMPLETION to the Graduate Coordinator to be sent to the Graduate School.
-Student is directed to submit Dissertation to CIS archives.
+The student then must submit their Dissertation to CIS archives.

 Limits of Financial Support

-Time limits: Ph.D. students are eligible for GTF funding from the CIS department (henceforth referred to as "departmental support") during their first five years of graduate study at the University of Oregon.
+Time limits: Ph.D. students are eligible for GE funding from the CIS department (henceforth referred to as "departmental support") during their first five years of graduate study at the University of Oregon.
 Eligibility is not a guarantee of funding.
-See the rules for yearly application for GTF funding after the first two years in the program.
+See the rules for yearly application for GE funding after the first two years in the program.

 For students who enter the M.S. program at the University of Oregon and then transfer to the Ph.D. program, the five years of eligibility includes all time in the graduate program, including the M.S. program.

-While students are eligible for five years of departmental support, Ph.D. students should typically find GRF support in their research areas after the first two years.
-Moving from departmental support to grant-supported research assistantships both accelerates the progress of Ph.D. research and makes department-funded GTF positions available for incoming students.
+While students are eligible for five years of departmental support, Ph.D. students should typically find GE-R support in their research areas after the first two years.
+Moving from departmental support to grant-supported research assistantships both accelerates the progress of Ph.D. research and makes department-funded GE positions available for incoming students.

 The time limits specified above pertain only to departmental support from department funds.
 If a student is grant supported, he/she may receive financial support beyond the five year eligibility limit.

-Annual review: Students on departmental support are reviewed on an annual basis (as outlined in section VII), and reappointment is subject to satisfactory academic performance and progress, as well as satisfactory performance as a GTF.
-Failure to meet the deadlines for the DRP, Oral Comprehensive Exam, and Ph.D.
+Annual review: students are reviewed on an annual basis (as outlined in section VII), and reappointment is subject to satisfactory academic performance and progress, as well as satisfactory performance in their GE-Teaching role.
+Failure to meet the deadlines for the DRP, Area Exam, and Ph.D.
 Proposal are possible grounds for suspension or termination of financial support.

 In early spring term, the Dissertation Advisory Committee will report to GEC the quality of each student’s work.
 At this time, any areas of concern or commendation are discussed.
-These results are communicated to the Department Head, who will then write official letters to the students.
+These results are communicated to students via an official letter discussing their performance.

 Office Space and Computer Accounts

-Office space for unsupported Ph.D. students finishing will be extended for one quarter.
-Exceptions to this policy should be directed to the Graduate Education Committee.
+Office space for unsupported Ph.D. students is not guaranteed.
 Office space will not be given to students after they have completed their degree.
-Graduating students can continue their computer accounts, as alumnus, for one year.
+Graduating students can continue their computer accounts, as alumni, for one year.